facebook/react-native/README.md

 ## Requirements

-You can run React Native for macOS apps on Mac devices with versions Mojave (10.14) or newer.
+You can run React Native for macOS apps on Mac devices with versions Catalina (10.15) or newer.

 For a full and detailed list of the system requirements and how to set up your development platform, see our [System Requirements](https://microsoft.github.io/react-native-windows/docs/rnm-dependencies) documentation on our website.